 Size: 45,000 SF

-The scope of work for the project included programming and design for a new Regional Library, located within the northern most boundary of the City’s historic Art Deco District, adjacent to Miami City Ballet’s new home and facing 22nd Street and Collins Park.
+This project’s scope of work consisted of programming and design for a new Regional Library, located within the northern most boundary of the City’s historic Art Deco District, adjacent to Miami City Ballet’s new home and facing 22nd Street and Collins Park.

-The new Regional Library features a two-story atrium lobby entrance with tapered columns and beamed ceiling, serving as a grand organizational space from which other spaces radiate.
-Large enough to provide a place for displays and posting of Library activities information, the lobby also houses a custom designed 30 ft. long circulation desk, providing ample queuing area and complete control of the main entry and exit to the Library.
+The new two-story, 45,000 square foot Regional Library features a two-story atrium lobby entrance space with tapered columns and beamed ceiling, serving as a grand organizational space from which other spaces radiate.
+This lobby is also large enough to provide a place for displays and posting of Library activities information.
+Also directly ahead is a custom designed 30 foot long circulation desk, providing ample queuing area and complete control of the main entry and exit to the Library.

-The main reading room, designed to be one of the most special rooms of the Library, is 66’ wide and 125’ long, with tall windows to the North and South.
-One one side the windows open on to a walled courtyard space and on the other towards a completely renovated Collins Park.
-Accessible from the main reading room in separately defined spaces are conference and copy rooms, the circulation work room, Library administrative offices and a patrons’ cafe facility flanking the interior landscaped courtyard.
+To the right of the circulation desk, through a glazed opening, is the main reading room, designed to be one of the most special rooms of the Library.
+The reading room is 66 feet wide and 125 feet long, with tall windows to the North and South, opening on one side to a walled courtyard space and on the other towards a completely renovated Collins Park.
+Directly accessible from the main reading room in separately defined spaces are conference and copy rooms, the circulation work room, Library administrative offices and a patrons cafe facility flanking the interior landscaped courtyard.

-Accessible from the entrance lobby by a monumental stair or by two elevators, is the upper level.
-Located at this level, is the Children’s Reading Room, organized with a wide central aisle with low bookshelves creating smaller reading areas for young readers.
+The upper level is accessible from the entrance lobby by a monumental stair or by two elevators located in a vestibule to the north of the lobby and to the left of the circulation desk.
+Located at the second level, is the Children’s Reading Room, organized with a wide central aisle with low bookshelves creating smaller reading areas for young readers.